ali-shabani/vibe-todo/README.md

 - Create new todos
 - Edit existing todos
 - Delete todos
-- Mark todos as complete/incomplete
+- Mark todos as complete/incomplete using checkboxes
+- Filter todos by status (All/Active/Completed)
 - Add detailed descriptions to todos with multi-line support
 - Todos persist via localStorage